 An aim of international space law is to ensure the equal, free and responsible use and exploration of outer space, without threat of unwelcome interference or limitation by others.

 Important to Know

 The Outer Space Treaty assigns national responsibility and supervisory functions to State Parties over space activities undertaken by their nationals.
-This means the Commonwealth Government expects commercial space entities in Australia to comply generally with international law.
-Some aspects of international law, such as the liability regime established under the Liability Convention, are replicated generally in Australia’s domestic legislation, to ensure compliance nationally.
+This means the Australian government expects commercial space operators based in Australia to comply generally with international law.
+Some aspects of international law, such as the liability regime established under the Liability Convention, are replicated generally in Australia’s domestic legislation to ensure national compliance.

 There are no explicit international legal obligations to engage in SSA activities, however, doing so is likely necessary to achieve compliance with a variety of basic and fundamental legal principles.